idanmel/Gilded-Rose/README.md

 I also think I could have used some class system, where each item type has it's own function to calculate quality.
 I didn't see a way to do it without breaking the Item class, which was not allowed to change.

+I could add tests for edge cases for backstage passes for example.

 ### A question for the reader:
 What's more readable to you?